 Project management software can help you keep track of your resources, tasks, and activities.
 The aim is to ensure your project is delivered on schedule and under budget.
 Without the right tool to support your projects, you are working blindly and lacking productivity.
 Every problem that crops up can spell chaos, and you won’t have an easy way to keep track of people and resources.
 It can be easy to miss deadlines and lose customers this way.

-Effective project management can improve scheduling and increase overall productivity, even more so with the right PM software.
-Here are four examples of how to make it happen:
+Effective project management can improve scheduling and increase overall team productivity, even more so with the right PM software—I recommend you read this article about productivity for actionable tips.

 1. Make sure tasks are completed on time

 Most project management solutions provide task management features to ensure that work is assigned to the right people and that those people have all the necessary information to complete it.

 Choose a project management tool that lets you assign tasks, comment on specific action items, attach relevant details, and set durations and deadlines.
 Your productivity will also benefit if you can create dependencies between multiple tasks and assign more than one user to a single task.
 Sometimes, you may even find pre-built templates you can use to set up recurrent items.